-7 Choose the property you want to change.
+7. Choose the property you want to change.

 Property Description zonepath=zone-cluster-node-path Specifies the path to the zone cluster node.
 For example, /zones/sczone. brand=brand-type Specifies the solaris, solaris10, or labeled zones brand used in the zone cluster.
 Note - To use Trusted Extensions, you must use only the labeled brand.
 To create an exclusive-IP zone cluster, you must use only the solaris brand.

-Property Description ip-type=value Specifies the type of network IP address used by the zone cluster.
-Valid ip-type values are shared and exclusive.
+To create an exclusive-IP solaris10 brand zone cluster, set the properties using the clzonecluster create command as follows: cz1> set brand=solaris10 cz1> set ip-type=exclusive ip-type= value Specifies the type of network IP address used by the zone cluster.
+Valid iptype values are shared and exclusive.
 The maximum number of exclusive-IP zone clusters is constrained by the cluster property num_xip_zoneclusters, which you can set during initial cluster installation.
 This value has a default of three.
 For more information, see the cluster(1CL) man page. enable_priv_net=value When set to true, Oracle Solaris Cluster private network communication is enabled between the nodes of the zone cluster.
 The Oracle Solaris Cluster private hostnames and IP addresses for the zone cluster nodes are automatically generated by the system.
 Private network communication is disabled if the value is set to false.
 The default value is true.
-When the enable_priv_net property is set to true along with the following properties, private communication occurs in the following ways: ip-type=shared - Communication between zone cluster nodes uses the private networks of the global cluster. ■ ip-type=exclusive (solaris brand only) - Communication between zone cluster nodes uses the specified privnet resources.
+When the enable_priv_net property is set to true along with the following properties, private communication occurs in the following ways: ip-type=shared - Communication between zone cluster nodes uses the private networks of the global cluster. ip-type=exclusive (solaris brand only) - Communication between zone cluster nodes uses the specified privnet resources.
 The privnet resources are either Virtual Network Interfaces (VNICs) for the Ethernet type of private network adapters, or InfiniBand (IB) partitions for the IB type of private network adapters.
 The VNICs or IB partitions are automatically created by the wizard over each private network adapter of the global cluster, and used to configure a zone cluster.
 The VNICs or IB partitions that the wizard generates use the following naming conventions: For the Ethernet type: private-network-interface-name_zone-cluster-name_vnic0.
 For the IB type: private-network-interface-name_zone-cluster-name_ibp0.
 For example, the private network interfaces of the global cluster are net2 and net3, and the zone cluster name is zone1.
-If net2 and net3 are Ethernet type network interfaces, the two VNICs that are created for the zone cluster will have the names net2_zone1_vnic0 and net3_zone1_vnic0.
-If net2 and net3 are IB type network interfaces, the two IB partitions created for the zone cluster will have the names net2_zone1_ibp0 and net3_zone1_ibp0.
+If net2 and net3 are Ethernet type network interfaces, the two VNICs that are created for the zone cluster will have the names net2 zone1 vnic0 and net3 zone1 vnic0.

+Property Description If net2 and net3 are IB type network interfaces, the two IB partitions created for the zone cluster will have the names net2_zone1_ibp0 and net3 zone1_ibp0.

-8 For a solaris 10 brand zone cluster, enter a zone root password.
+8. For a solaris10 brand zone cluster, enter a zone root password.